MethodsAndPractices/vsteam/.docs/Add-VSTeamPickList.md

 ## DESCRIPTION

-String and integer fields used in the definition of types of WorkItems can use picklists to supply values.
-The user may be limited to only the items in the list or the list may be suggestions allowing the user to enter a different value.
-This command adds a list which may then be used in multiple fields if required.
+Fields in WorkItems can be populated using picklists to supply string or integer values.
+The user may be constrained to selecting from the list or the list may be "suggestions" allowing other valies to be entered.
+This command creates a new picklist which may then be used in multiple fields if required.

 ## EXAMPLES